veit/python-basics-tutorial/docs/control-flow/with.rst

 .. literalinclude:: with.py
    :linenos:

-A context manager is set up here, which encloses the :func:`open` function and the subsequent block.
+A context manager is set up here, which encloses the :func:`python3:open` function and the subsequent block.
 The predefined clean-up action of the context manager closes the file, even if an exception occurs.
 As long as the expression in the first line is executed without triggering an exception, the file is always closed.
 This code is equivalent to this code:

 .. literalinclude:: with_alt.py
    :linenos: